CausalTables.jl

 Contributing

 Have questions?
 Spot a bug or issue in the documentation?
 Want to request a new feature or add one yourself?
-Please do not hesitate to open an issue or pull request on the CausalTables.jl GitHub repository.
+Please don't hesitate to open an issue or pull request on the CausalTables.jl GitHub repository.
 We welcome all contributions and feedback!